baptiste-roullin/multi-p5-editor/readme.md

 # Warning

-This a work in progress.
+This project is an experiment and everything is really rough around the edge.
 Especially, the live-reloading may be not cross-platform.

 Known limit: deletion of files is detected only if the deletion in done in the explorer sidebar in VS Code.